OrdinaryMagician/Stuff/README.md

   can be generated in bulk.
 * totty: Sends text from stdin to tty1.
 Used to send certain commands when remoting into a Raspberry Pi.
+* udmfvis: dmvis clone in C for UDMF maps.
+No external dependencies.
 * umxunpack: Extractor for music in UE archives, with support for Unreal 227's UMX files containing vorbis audio.
 * vc2sdl: Passes the contents of the VC4 framebuffer to a SDL window.
 Was used